What are tariffs?

 Review your budget

-If you're concerned that higher prices will impact your ability to spend within your means, review your budget.
+If higher prices are impacting your ability to spend within your means, review your budget.
 Adjustment options include:

 - Substitute expenses: consider swapping items you buy with lower-cost alternatives where possible.